mjtamlyn/ayb-notes/8-mysql@twitter.md

 Pragmatism: use commodities, queues and async, eventual consistency, some delay tolerance, new awesome tools *if* needed, and use MySQL if it works, something else when it doesn't.

 Always soft launch things, and increase the numbers slowly to see what the impact is.
+Iterate and improve, and never roll back.